Skip to content

 Why this solution is technically and economically interesting

-In addition, our beams integrate seamlessly with lighting, sprinklers and HVAC.
-All of this is planned ahead of time, before the architectural elements ever arrive at the jobsite.
+Our beams are designed to integrate seamlessly with lighting, sprinkler systems, and HVAC components.
+All coordination is planned in advance - before the architectural elements arrive on site.

-• fewer change orders related to "existing conditions" on ceilings
+• Fewer change orders related to unforeseen ceiling conditions

-• almost no future maintenance cost, no staining cycles, no repair of warped or cracked timber
+• Minimal long-term maintenance - no staining cycles, no warping or cracking

-• predictable lead times that help keep openings on schedule
+• Predictable lead times that help keep project schedules on track

 Why it is safe to rely on Royal Foam US